MicrosoftDocs/sql-docs/docs/advanced-analytics/concepts/security.md

 ## Implied authentication (loopback requests)

-*Implied authentication* describes connection request behavior under which external processes running as low-privilege worker accounts are presented as a trusted user identity to SQL Server on loopback requests for data or operations.
-As a concept, implied authentication is unique to Windows authentication, in SQL Server connection strings specifying a trusted connection, on requests originating from external processes such as R or Python script.
+*Implied authentication* describes connection request behavior under which external processes running under AppContainers are presented as a trusted user identity to SQL Server on loopback requests for data or operations.
+As a concept, implied authentication is no longer unique to Windows authentication, in SQL Server connection strings specifying a trusted connection, on requests originating from external processes such as R or Python script.
 It is sometimes also referred to as a *loopback*.

 By managing identity and credentials, the AppContainer prevents the use of user credentials to gain access to resources or login to other environments.
 The AppContainer environment creates an identifier that uses the combined identities of the user and the application, so credentials are unique to each user/application pairing and the application cannot impersonate the user.
 For more information, see [AppContainer Isolation](https://docs.microsoft.com/windows/win32/secauthz/appcontainer-isolation).